luiz-chagas/exclusive-website/README.md

 Visit the website on `localhost:8080`

+## Tech

+The front-end uses React/TypeScript and Socket.IO
+The back-end uses Nodejs, Express/Typescript and Socket.IO

 ## Developing

 The front-end part of the project is built with React, you can run it by calling `npm start` from the `/exclusive` directory.
 The application runs by default on port 3000.